oparry-ukaea/H3_notes/molecules/reactions.md

 - "Ionisation (with $H^−$") is "CX multistep izn rate for $H^-$" in the Amjuel description

 Questions and discrepancies:
+- Kobussen claim "SD1D only includes MAR via D−, whereas [we] include both MAR and MAD via D−"
+  - Why do Zhou call $H^+   + H_2 + e \to 3H$ "MAR via $H^-$"?
+Why do Amjuel call the same reaction "MAR via $H_2^+$"??
-- Kobussen don't actually list the Amjuel data labels, they just say they use AJ, like Wiesen2015 (SOLPS-ITER pres. paper) and Reiter05 (EIRENE pres. paper).
-Neither of those list Amjuel labels.
+- Kobussen and Zhou don't actually list the Amjuel data labels, they just say they use AJ, like Wiesen2015 (SOLPS-ITER pres. paper) and Reiter05 (EIRENE pres. paper).
+Neither of those list specific Amjuel labels.
 - $H_2^+ + e \to 2H$ is written as $H_2^+ + e \to H + H(n=2-8)$ in Holm; check AJ
 - Holm22 claims that "The Kotov-2008 model is metastable-unresolved ... and evaluates the transport and dissociation of a single $H_2$ species without considering transport of the vibrationally excited populations of electronic ground-state molecules.", but table 1 in Kotov08 lists the reaction data refs which Holm says are "metastable resolved"...

-Questions:
 - Kotov08 states that the rates (from Amjuel and HydHel) are for Deuterium.
 Is there mass-rescaling going on?
 - SD1D and UEDGE papers presents H rates - do they use mass-rescaling for D,T?
 - Do SOLEDGE3X have molecules?
 Latest papers (2024) only mention Neutrals via EIRENE.